obrunet/Data_Science_Challenges_2020/README.md

 # Kaggle_kernels_2020
 #### Here are other challenges i've made.
-These are my public kernels.
+You can also find those public kernels on my kaggle's profile.
 ---